Useful information FAQs.

 • In the realm of energy storage and the shift to electromobility, lithium-ion batteries have undoubtedly established themselves as a reliable and efficient technology, providing crucial advancements in various applications.
 Their high energy density, long lifespan, and widespread availability make them a frontrunner in the battery and automotive industry.

-• Vulcan is gearing up to become Europe’s leading integrated renewable energy and ZERO CARBON LITHIUM™ business, aiming to establish a domestic and green lithium supply in Europe, for Europe to support the battery automotive industry in its EV transition.
+• Vulcan is gearing up to become Europe’s leading sustainable lithium business and to enable energy security through geothermal energy, aiming to establish a domestic and green lithium supply in Europe, for Europe, to support the battery automotive industry in its EV transition.

 • Commercial series production of battery electric vehicles (BEV) using sodium-ion-batteries as alternative to lithium-ion-batteries has begun.
 Vulcan believes there is a place for sodium batteries in the market.
 While lithium-ion batteries currently hold certain advantages, such as greater energy efficiency and a more mature technology base, sodium-ion batteries may showcase potential benefits, e.g. in terms of cost and resource availability.
 In the EV sector, sodium-ion batteries will typically be used for smaller vehicle with shorter driving ranges.